The Real Reasons Your Partner Doesn’t Want to Have Sex

 Wherever the conflict is coming from, be it him neglecting to pick up his socks off the floor or her forgetting to fish out her hair from the shower drain, if not properly addressed it can cause a rift between couples.
 “Any kind of tension that builds up and smolders is the death of sex,” says Claudia Six, PhD, sexologist and author of Erotic Integrity: How to Be True to Your Sexuality.
 “You have to address the resentments, resolve the conflicts, apologize sincerely and learn to communicate more effectively.”
 It’s having these difficult conversations, she adds, that have the most potential to fuel your sex life.

 If your partner feels as though you take her for granted, despite everything she does for you, she might not want to have sex with you, even if you had great sex in the past.
 What to do?
 Eyal Matsliah, sexual empowerment coach and author Orgasm Unleashed, recommends finding a quiet moment to sit with her and tell her how much you love and appreciate her.
 “Ask her how she’s been feeling, if there’s anything that she wants to share with you, what you can do for her, and how your relationship can feel even better for her,” he says.
 “Dedicate more quality time to her and your relationship by going on dates, reading relationship books, and spending more quality time together overall.”
-Don’t miss these 8 habits of couples with steamy sex lives, too.
+Once she hears how much you care, you should steal these 8 habits of couples with steamy sex lives, too.

 We all have rough days.
 While there’s nothing wrong with sharing details of a tough day with your significant other to garner support, Block warns against using hard words, being abrupt, or dismissive when you’re in a foul mood.
 “It’s tough to want to have sex with someone who’s being mean to you,” she says.